Scaevola chrysopogon

-Scaevola chrysopogon is a species of flowering plant in the family Goodeniaceae.
-It is a small, understorey shrub with fan-shaped cream or white flowers and is endemic to Western Australia.
+Scaevola chrysopogon is a species of flowering plant in the family Goodeniaceae and is endemic to Western Australia.
+It is a small, understorey shrub with narrowly elliptic stem leaves, fan-shaped cream or white flowers and a hairy ovary.

 Description

-Scaevola chrysopogon is a small, understorey shrub up to 60 cm high, slender, ridged stems, smooth or with scattered, flattened hairs mostly near leaf axils.
-The lower leaves near the base are egg-shaped, tapering toward the base, toothed, 1-4 cm long and 3-10 mm wide.
-The terminal, older leaves narrowly elliptic, smooth margins, sessile and 2.5-10 mm long.
-The flowers are on spikes up to 25 cm long, bracts similar to older, terminal leaves, peduncle less than 2 mm long.
-The corolla is cream to white, 13-23 mm long, covered with fine, flattened or curved hairs on the outside, thickly bearded inside and the wings about 1 mm wide.
+Scaevola chrysopogon is a small, understorey shrub up to 60 cm high, with glabrous, slender, ridged stems, or sometimes with scattered hairs flattened against the surface, especially near leaf axils.
+The leaves at the base of the plant are egg-shaped and toothed, 10–40 mm long and 3-10 mm wide.
+The stem leaves are sessile, narrowly elliptic with smooth margins and 2.5-10 mm long.
+The flowers are borne in spikes or thyrses up to 25 cm long with bracts similar to the stem leaves, on a peduncle less than 2 mm long.
+The corolla is cream to white, 13-23 mm long, covered with fine, flattened or curved hairs on the outside, thickly bearded inside, and with wings about 1 mm wide.
+The ovary is covered with erect, short white hairs.
 Flowering occurs from August to October.